 Provides full text coverage to nearly 9,100 journals, including over 7,900 peer-reviewed titles in the social sciences, humanities, general science, multi-cultural studies, education and more.
 Full-text coverage dates back to 1985 and is updated daily.

 Provides indexing of over three million articles from more than 550 leading magazines, including full coverage of the original print volumes of Readers’ Guide to Periodical Literature™.
-This important resource offers a wide range of researchers access to information about history, culture and seminal developments across nearly a century.

 Why Is Searching the MLA Bibliography Better Than Searching Google?